cloverforks/dux-ui/README.md

 ## 🎯 Features

-- ✨ Unified design standards, using a unified and lightweight design style for the theme, without the need for complex UI customization.
+- ✨ using a unified and lightweight design style for the theme.
-- 🚀 Ark, Radix, using high-quality basic unstyled libraries, provides a stable and reliable base guarantee.
+- 🚀 using high-quality basic unstyled libraries,
-- 🎨 UnoCSS customization, based on UnoCSS as CSS processor, development with Unocss presets, use of UI libraries while freely using UnoCSS.
+- 🎨 based on UnoCSS as CSS processor.
-- 📦 Ahook, which uses Ahook as a base Hook to make components more reliable.
+- 📦 which uses Ahook as a base Hook.
-- 🛠️ TypeScript, written in TypeScript, is type-safe and fully parameter-aware.
+- 🛠️ TypeScript, type-safe and fully parameter-aware.
-- 📱 Accessibility support, each component supports ARIA keyboard accessibility, easy to use for special populations.
+- 📱 Accessibility support, each component supports ARIA keyboard accessibility.

 ##  ⚡ Installation